Protect the Indian Child Welfare Act

 Dear President Biden and attorneys for the Department of Justice,

-As the Supreme Court decides on whether to render judgment in the case of Brackeen v.
-Haaland, I write today to ask you to do everything in your power to protect the Indian Child Welfare Act and defend Secretary Deb Haaland.
+This autumn, the Supreme Court will deliberate on the case of Brackeen v.
+Haaland.
+I write today to ask you to do everything in your power to protect the Indian Child Welfare Act and defend Secretary Deb Haaland.
 We need strong federal protection of Native families and tribal sovereignty.

 It's no coincidence that the same attorneys — Gibson Dunn — representing the plaintiffs in this case also have deep ties to fossil fuel interests such as Enbridge and TC Energy (the oil conglomerates responsible for attacking tribal interests through the Line 3 and Dakota Access pipelines, respectively).